DisarmRAG: Stealthy Retriever-Centric Poisoning to Disable Self-Correction in Retrieval-Augmented Generation (Extended Version): LLM SCA and Prior Attack Failures

 \subsection{Prompting LLMs for Self-Correction}

+Prior work has shown that LLMs can recognize and correct false outputs when guided by commonly used system prompts~\cite{kamoi2024evaluating, tyen-etal-2024-llms}.
+We observe that these prompts can also activate the SCA of LLMs.
+Building on this observation, we empirically evaluate how SCA affects the effectiveness of existing RAG poisoning attacks.
+The experimental setup is described below.

 \textbf{Preliminary Study Setup.} We conduct a preliminary study to assess the SCA of LLMs when properly activated through system prompts.
-Specifically, we set up an RAG system with the \textit{Contriever} \cite{izacard2022unsupervised} as the retriever, and \textit{Natural Questions (NQ)} \cite{kwiatkowski2019natural} as the knowledge base.
-We consider two popular LLMs, Qwen-Max \cite{qwen25} and GPT-4o-mini \cite{openai2024gpt4technicalreport}, and a reasoning model, Deepseek R1 \cite{deepseekai2025deepseekr1incentivizingreasoningcapability}.
+Specifically, we set up a RAG system with the \textit{Contriever} \cite{izacard2022unsupervised} as the retriever, and \textit{Natural Questions (NQ)} \cite{kwiatkowski2019natural} as the knowledge base.
+We consider three popular LLMs, Qwen-Max \cite{qwen25}, GPT-4o-mini \cite{openai2024gpt4technicalreport}, and Deepseek R1 \cite{deepseekai2025deepseekr1incentivizingreasoningcapability}.
 After retrieving from the knowledge base, we prompt the LLM with the following template:

-In addition to the instruction for answer generation, we provide the LLM with an \textit{auxiliary system prompt} to activate its SCA.
-We review and summarize widely adopted prompt engineering strategies from both research papers \cite{liu2023pre, kojima2022large, madaan2023self} and popular Github repositories \cite{thebigpromptlibrary, systempromptlibrary}, and further derive three representative templates.
-We instantiate each template in Table \ref{tab:auxiliary-prompts}.
+We additionally provide the LLM with an \textit{auxiliary system prompt} to activate its SCA.
+We review and summarize widely adopted prompt engineering strategies from both research papers \cite{liu2023pre, kojima2022large, madaan2023self} and popular Github repositories \cite{thebigpromptlibrary, systempromptlibrary}, and further derive three representative templates in Table \ref{tab:auxiliary-prompts}.

-Specifically, prior work has shown that constraining response length can mitigate hallucination \cite{liu2023pre, wang-etal-2024-large-language-models-fair}.
-Accordingly, we derive \textbf{PC1} to restrict output verbosity.
-Likewise, explicitly prompting models to verify retrieved content is a common strategy for improving factual consistency \cite{kojima2022large, wang2022self}.
-Therefore, \textbf{PC2} instructs the model to examine the retrieved context for potential falsehoods.
-Finally, encouraging reliance on real-world knowledge promotes generations that emphasize factual grounding and external validation \cite{madaan2023self}.
-We thus derive \textbf{PC3} to instruct the model to incorporate its pretrained knowledge rather than blindly trusting retrieved content.
-Together, these components serve as building blocks for constructing prompts that activate the SCA.
-By combining different subsets of PC1--PC3, we derive multiple prompt configurations and evaluate their robustness under attack.
+Specifically, prior work has shown that constraining response length is a commonly used strategy for mitigating hallucinations~\cite{liu2023pre,wang-etal-2024-large-language-models-fair}.
+We summarize this type of prompting strategy as \textbf{PC1}.
+Likewise, explicitly prompting models to verify retrieved content has been widely adopted to improve factual consistency~\cite{kojima2022large, wang2022self}, which we summarize as \textbf{PC2}.
+Finally, encouraging the model to rely on its pretrained world knowledge rather than blindly trusting retrieved content is another commonly used prompting practice~\cite{madaan2023self}, summarized as \textbf{PC3}.
+Together, PC1--PC3 capture representative components of commonly used system prompts.
+Different combinations of the presence or absence of these components can be used to characterize different degrees of SCA, which we empirically evaluate in Table~\ref{tab:self-correction-results-pre}.